 Why did joining BAUS become an option?

-Other specialities have active representation.
-The Association of Surgeons in Training (ASiT) and the British Orthopaedic Trainees Association (BOTA) in particular have been successful in representing their trainees’ interests and collaborating with other professional bodies to make positive changes to their training.
+Other specialities have active representation in their specialist associations.
+The Association of Surgeons in Training (ASiT) and the British Orthopaedic Trainees Association (BOTA), in particular, have been successful in representing their trainees’ interests and collaborating with other professional bodies to make positive changes to their training.

 The option of incorporating SURG into BAUS as a formal section was suggested in 2017 by Kieran O’Flynn, then BAUS President, and an informal suggestion became a formal invitation.

 The merger of SURG with BAUS meant that trainees could be represented at local and national training meetings.
-With this comes the opportunity to work closely together with consultants to make improvements to urological training.
-BAUS has a great collective clinical, educational and managerial experience and trainees will be benefit from this.
+With this comes the opportunity to work closely together with Consultants to make improvements to urological training.
+BAUS has a surfeit of collective clinical, educational and managerial experience, and trainees will benefit from this.
 The infrastructure in place allowed more efficient communication and legislature, giving more time to focus on important training issues.